aidenplabs/preflight-guard-action/README.md

 - a JSON report and Markdown report you can keep as artifacts
 - beginner-friendly explanations of what was found and why it matters
 - copy-paste AI handoff prompts for supported review-needed findings
-- structured execution-help blocks for the current supported repair paths
+- more guided execution-help blocks for the current supported repair paths

 ## Wait, New to GitHub Actions?